-There has been quite an uproar in recent days over privacy scandals involving social networking sites.
-It comes at an interesting time with my PhD upgrade procedure next week.
-A better media furoré could not have been hoped for in demonstrating the relevance of privacy in a very public sphere.
+Recent privacy scandals involving social networking sites have come at an interesting time with my PhD upgrade next week.
+There could not have been a better furoré to demonstrate the relevance of privacy amid a public sphere.

 Why should users expect such striking privacy options?
 How tongue-in-cheek is Zuckerberg being when he comments on the most striking new feature: the user’s ability to block people from seeing their Facebook page and friends’ pages?